solita/solita.github.com/_posts/2016-04-25-episerver-developer-meetup-helsinki.md

 I also had a presentation of my own about secure development.
 I talked about how developers should also be hobbyist hackers (white hat ones), what secure development lifecycle means, threat modeling and how this all is linked to our Episerver projects.
 I had only half of the time I thought I had so I hope that people got something out of my fast-forwarded slideshow.
 [Slides](http://www.slideshare.net/JoonaImmonen/secure-development-in-net-with-Episerver-solita)

-Thanks Episerver for the great evening we had!
+Finally, thanks Episerver for the great evening!